MHD093B-035-PP1-AA Bosch Rexroth Indramat

 Frequently Asked Questions about MHD093B-035-PP1-AA:

-Q: What is the peak current capacity of the MHD093B-035-PP1-AA motor?
+Q: What is the continuous torque at standstill for the MHD093B-035-PP1-AA motor?

-Q: What protection rating does the MHD093B-035-PP1-AA motor have?
+Q: What type of shaft design does the MHD093B-035-PP1-AA motor use?

 Internal Product Review